shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 # Zayan

-Based on Goku from Dragon Ball Z. I definitely wrote about this character before, but perhaps by a different name.
+Based on Goku from Dragon Ball Z.

 R – Charge amina.
 Can overcharge basically indefinitely to get multiple layers of amina charges.
 Each layer has 100 amina.
 Has 1 hp per amina layer, minimum of 1 hp.
 If gets hit while charging, loses all amina in addition to getting stunned.